MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/01-prepare-data-with-power-query-in-power-bi-desktop.md

 	![Picture 52](Linked_image_Files/01-prepare-data-with-power-query-in-power-bi-desktop_image32.png)

 	The **DimSalesTerritory** table contains one row per sales region, including **Corporate HQ** (headquarters).
 Regions are assigned to a country, and countries are assigned to groups.
-In the **Model Data in Power BI Desktop, Part 1** lab, you’ll create a hierarchy to support analysis at region, country, or group level.
+In the **Model Data in Power BI Desktop** lab, you’ll create a hierarchy to support analysis at region, country, or group level.

 23. In the **Queries** pane, select the **FactResellerSales** query.